Helping Children Deal with Anger

 Everyone gets angry.
-It is a strong emotion that we all deal with, however, not everyone deals with it effectively.
-There are those who are extremely easy-going who let life’s obstacles roll off their shoulder and there are those who react to life’s difficult moments.
-The problem is, with regard to children, that too often than not, they are not taught effective strategies to deal with their anger so they react to their situations instead of stopping and thinking about what the best solution is.
+It is a strong emotion we all deal with; however, not everyone handles it effectively.
+Some are highly easy-going and let life’s obstacles roll off their shoulder, and some react to life’s difficult moments.
+The problem is that children, more often than not, are not taught effective strategies to deal with their anger, so they react to their situations instead of stopping and thinking about what the best solution is.

 Children need to know that: